fbeltrao/CosmosDBQueue/Readme.md

     "_etag": "\"00000000-0000-0000-d884-4fd2641c01d3\""
 }
 ```
-3. Consumer receives change documents feed.
+3. Consumer receives changed documents feed.
 For each document in status 'Pending' it tries to adquire a lock by updating the status to "InProgress" if the ETag matches (optimistic locking)
 1. For queue items where the lock was adquired: call the registered callback.
 Depending on the callback call response update the document accordingly:

     1. **Callback call fails** &rarr; sets status to **"Pending"** and increment errors [item will go back to step 3]